gh-BumsooKim/Rust-Systems-Programming-Language-Tutorial-Windows-10/README.md

 *Last updated: 12/30/2020*

+*A Korean translation of this tutorial is located in the [translate folder.](https://github.com/gh-BumsooKim/Rust-Systems-Programming-Language-Tutorial-Windows-10/blob/main/translate/README.md)*

 > ### ***<p align="center"> Rust is a “systems programming language that focuses on <br>speed, memory safety, and parallelism”. </p>***

 IDE : Intellij Rust Plugin in Intellij IDEA.